NAPLEX Exam Syllabus

 - Identify and assess the need for treatment and/or referral using medication/disease histories, laboratory, diagnostic methods, instruments, and interpret their results.

-- Define the etiology, terminology, signs, and symptoms associated with diseases.
+- Define the aetiology, terminology, signs, and symptoms associated with diseases.

 - Understand genetic, and biosocial factors, and concurrent drug therapy, pharmacoeconomic factors, dosing regimen, dosage forms, delivery systems and routes of administration relevant to patient care.